SoumyaSudhirNayak/STATATHON_2025/docs/docs/index.md

-# 🏠 Statathon API Gateway
+# 🏠 Statathon API Gateway - By TEAM KRYPTOS

 Welcome to the documentation for  **Statathon Dataset API Gateway**.
 This project enables structured access to official survey microdata using: